 Combination of a spreadsheet visual interface with a language operating on actual cells and tables.

-without code duplication, like programming language without abstract logic.
+Like functions in Excel without code duplication, like programming language without abstract logic.

 Research project on a concept of a new programming language.